 Mice

 We used a panel of wild-derived inbred strains of house mice (Mus musculus) and related murid species to profile natural genetic variation in recombination (Table 1).
 Our survey included 5 strains from M. m. musculus, 4 strains from M. m. domesticus, 2 strains from M. m. molossinus, 2 strains from M. m. castaneus, and 1 strain each from M. spicilegus, M. spretus and M. caroli.
 We subsequently denote strains by their abbreviated subspecies and name (e.g. domesticusWSB).
 Mice were housed at dedicated, temperature-controlled facilities in the UW-Madison School of Medicine and Public Health, with the exception of mice from Gough Island, which were housed in a temperature-controlled facility in the UW-Madison School of Veterinary Medicine.
 Mice from an inbred strain of Gough Island mice were sampled after 17 generations of brother-sister mating.
 All mice were provided with ad libitum food and water.
-Procedures followed protocols approved by IACUC.
+Procedures followed protocols approved by IACUC. (biological replicates)

 Tissue Collection and Immunohistochemistry

 The same dry-down spread technique was applied to both spermatocytes and oocytes, following (Peters et al., 1997), with adjustment for volumes.
 Spermatocyte spreads were collected and prepared as described in (Peterson et al., 2019).
 The majority of mice used for MLH1 counts were between 5 and 12 weeks of age.
 Juvenile mice between 12 and 15 days of age were used for DMC1 counts.
 Both ovaries were collected from embryos (16-21 embryonic days) or neonates (0-48 hours after birth).
 Whole testes were incubated in 3ml of hypotonic solution for 45 minutes.
 Decapsulated ovaries were incubated in 300ul of hypotonic solution for 45 minutes.
 Fifteen microliters of cell slurry (masticated gonads) were transferred to 80ul of 2% PFA solution.
 Cells were fixed in this solution and dried in a humid chamber at room temperature overnight.
 The following morning, slides were treated with a Photoflow wash (Kodak, diluted 1:200).
 Slides were stored at -20*C if not stained immediately.
 To visualize the structure of meiotic chromosomes, we used antibody markers for the centromere (CREST) and lateral element of the synaptonemal complex (SC) (SYCP3).
 Crossovers (COs) were visualized as MLH1 foci.
 Double strand breaks (DSBs) were visualized as DMC1 foci.
 The staining protocol followed (Anderson et al., 1999) and (Koehler et al., 2002).
 Antibody staining and slide blocking were performed in 1X antibody dilution buffer (ADB) (normal donkey serum (Jackson ImmunoResearch), 1X PBS, bovine serum albumin (Sigma), and Triton X-100 (Sigma)).
 Following a 30-minute blocking wash in ABD, each slide was incubated with 60ul of a primary antibody master mix for 48 hours at 37*C. The master mix recipe contained polyclonal anti-rabbit anti-MLH1 (Calbiochem; diluted 1:50) or anti-rabbit anti-DMC1 (mix of DMC1), anti-goat polyclonal anti-SYCP3, (Abcam; diluted 1:50), and anti-human polyclonal antibody to CREST (Antibodies, Inc; diluted 1:200) suspended in ADB.
 Slides were washed twice in 50ml ADB before the first round of secondary antibody incubation for 12 hours at 37*C. Alexa Fluor 488 donkey anti-rabbit IgG (Invitrgoen, location; diluted to 1:100) and Coumarin AMCA donkey anti-human IgG (Jackson ImmunoResearch; diluted to 1:200) were suspended in ADB.
-The last incubation of Alexa Fluor 568 donkey anti-goat (Invitrogen; diluted 1:100) was incubated at 1:100 for 2 hours at 37* C. Slides were fixed with Prolong Gold Antifade (Invitrogen) for 24 hours after a final wash in 1x PBS.
+The last incubation of Alexa Fluor 568 donkey anti-goat (Invitrogen; diluted 1:100) was incubated at 1:100 for 2 hours at 37* C. Slides were fixed with Prolong Gold Antifade (Invitrogen) for 24 hours after a final wash in 1x PBS. (technical replicates)

 Image Processing